Dani334/DS-A3/README.md

 java testCases/testCase_unitTests

 ```
+Please analyse the terminal output for information regarding the passing of test cases.

 Please note that the amount of test cases within each major test case can be set, for example in testCase_immediateReplies.java, `int test1Cases = 30;` can be set to equal a higher/lower number if you would like more randomised tests to be run, just ensure you are using `make` again before running `java testCases/testCase_immediateReplies`.
 You will find that the delayed replies test cases only has a few randomised tests conducted, which is due to some cases taking a long time and was set so that the tests do not take long to finish.